-For any of my readers who are based in Michigan and need any work done, please contact me here.
-If you are not in Michigan and need some work done, follow the same link above.
+For any of my readers who are based in Michigan and need any work done, let’s talk about your Upper Peninsula Real Estate options.
+If you are not in Michigan, my team also handles Bay Area Real Estate services.
 I travel frequently so I potentially might be in your city while you read this and travel to clients.

 Real Estate videography and photography isn’t only about the homes we showcase, but the surrounding areas too.
 Some of the most beautiful colors I’ve seen in the states have been in Michigan.
 These guides below show more beautiful scenery of the area we live in: